Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Tags:

-- `label(-XX)`: The label for the property, in the specified language.
-- `definition(-XX)` The definition for the property, in the specified language.
 - (optional) `ignore`: A boolean flag that will make the tool ignore this property (eg: `true`).
 - (optional) `name`: The string used to complete the URI for this element.
 If not specified, the name of the attribute will be used.
 (Eg: `canine-name`.)